You know what a data breach looks like in the movies...

 _ Leverage a central syslog server to pass along all logging events automatically

 Step into the Shoes of a Hacker

 Do you know how to think like a hacker and secure your data?
-Use this cybersecurity guide to step into the shoes of a hacker.
+Learning how to prevent a data breach by stepping into the shoes of a hacker is easy with this cybersecurity guide.
 You’ll explore modern cyber attack statistics, dive into hacking techniques, and explore multiple ways to protect your data from a data breach.